Package 'varhandle'

 Details

 This function is a quick way to have some basic information about a list of variables.
 By modifying and changing the default parameters, you can narrow down the variables you are investigating.
-The main objective of this fuction is providing the following information about the variables in an easy and intuitive way: class size (amount of memory the variable has occupied) detail (dimention for data.frame and matrices and length of vectors)
+The main objective of this function is providing the following information about the variables in an easy and intuitive way: class size (amount of memory the variable has occupied) detail (dimension for data.frame and matrices and length of vectors)

-In case the variable is a matrix or data.frame, in detail column the dimention will be provided, if it is a vector, the length will be reported, otherwise you will see NA in detail column for that specific variable.
+In case the variable is a matrix or data.frame, in detail column the dimension will be provided, if it is a vector, the length will be reported, otherwise you will see NA in detail column for that specific variable.

 This function is usually very quick but in case of having many variables in the environment, it might take some time, hence a progressbar is implemented to inform user about the process.